ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
 It is a ritualized act of instantiating superior powers within oneself through intense meditation and self-sacrifice.
 In Hindu tradition, deities are invoked before uphill tasks - tasks  that seem humanly impossible.
 Based on the nature of task at hand, specific deities are invoked.
 For example, `Rama` invoked `Siva` before crossing the sea.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
+The shift included among many other things ..
+- adapting the language model from "primarily spoken" to "primarily written";
+- extension of calligraphic symbols to capture the true essence of spoken word;
+- organizing a pay back model around scribing;
-It included adapting the language model from "primarily spoken" to "primarily written"; extension of calligraphic symbols to capture the true essence of spoken word; writing tools such as palm leaves, ink, and pen.
-But more importantly, it needed "patience" to write (and read) long meaningful text.
-In a way, the idea of "transcription"  was to `Mahabharata`, the way "C" - the computer programming language, was purpose built for Unix, Or block-chain technology was white-papered specifically for the Bitcoin. [^c]
+- development of writing tools such as palm leaves, ink, and pen.
+- and patience to write (and read) long meaningful text.

+But more importantly, finding a purpose to write -  a narrative that would span ages without losing it's lustre and relevance.
+The idea of "transcription"  was to `Mahabharata`, the way "C" - the computer programming language, was purpose built for Unix, Or block-chain technology was white-papered specifically for the Bitcoin. [^c]

 The legend says, `Dwaipayana` invoked `Bramha` - the all pervading supreme knowledge, to accomplish this pursuit.